paulovn/ml-vm-notebook/README.md

 5. Then the VM will be started and provisioned.
 The process will print progress messages to the terminal.

-Note that the base box (the one that was created by the [base repository](https://github.com/paulovn/machine-learning-vm)) should be accessible when provisioning this VM.
+The base box (the one that was created by the [base repository](https://github.com/paulovn/machine-learning-vm)) must be downloadable when provisioning this VM.
-The default URL in the Vagrantfile points to a box publicly available in ATLAS, so there should be no problem.
+The default URL in the Vagrantfile points to a box publicly available in ATLAS, so there should be no problem as long as there is a working Internet connection.

 ## Operation